sparkbox/propulsion-docs/src/content/docs/advanced-configuration.md

 ### Eleventy Specific Files

-The Eleventy config for Propulsion is [propulsion.config.js]({{ repo_url }}/config/propulsion.config.js).
-This file bring together the Propulsion settings file and Propulsion’s custom code for Eleventy.
+The Eleventy config for Propulsion is [`propulsion.config.js`]({{ repo_url }}/config/propulsion.config.js).
+This file brings together the Propulsion settings file and Propulsion’s custom code for Eleventy.

 The remainder of the Eleventy-specific files can be found in the [tasks directory]({{ repo_url }}/config/tasks).